ResearchCodingClub/ResearchCodingClub.github.io/course.md

 are and why they have emerged.
 We will then introduce some actions on how to apply them to software and present a global review of the training programme.

-### Software lifecycle planning

-**Wednesday 5th November 2025, 2pm to 3pm, SLB/107 - sign up form coming soon**

-When you start writing software it is often very useful to think about the development process and how you will make your software sustainable in the long term.
-In this module we will introduce important aspects of software development in research: software lifecyle, management plan, licences and dissemination.
-This module should allow you to ask yourself the right questions when starting a research software project.

 ### Version control
 The version control module has two distinct training sessions: one for beginners and one for more advanced users.

 #### Introduction to Git and GitHub

-**Wednesday 19th November 2025, 2pm to 4pm, LFA/015, hands-on in-person - sign up form coming soon**<br>
+**Wednesday 5th November 2025, 2pm to 5pm, LFA/015, hands-on in-person - sign up form coming soon**<br>
 Repeated <span style="color: #ff0000">Wednesday 21th</span> January 2026, 2pm, hands-on
 in-person.